 2.1.
-This report asks the Committee to consider the options for appointing the external auditor and to endorse a recommendation to opt into the national sector-led arrangements.
+This report asks Full Council to consider the options for appointing the external auditor and to endorse a recommendation to opt into the national sector-led arrangements.
+This is the recommended option forwarded by the Audit and Governance Committee, which met on 8th November 2021.